 Get up and go for a long walk.
 Check out the neighborhood.
 Stop and chat with your neighbors, learn their names.
 It’s important.
 If you know the folks who live up and down your block, it makes for a tighter community and can potentially help solve problems before they start.

-Getting to know your neighbors isn’t just important on an individual level, but also a group level.
+Getting to know your neighbors isn’t just important on an individual level, but also on a group level.
 This is something that police departments urge neighborhoods to do.
 Neighbors who know each other, protect each other.
 That’s why they often support and attend all sorts of “National Night Outs” in their local districts.
 Held annually since 1984 across the United States, the National Night Out is sponsored by the National Association of Town Watch.
 While the first one began with neighbors putting lights out on their front porches, it’s commonly evolved to block parties full of food and games — often with police officers present, joining in on the fun.

 4. Get Creative